amplia-iiot/opengate-go/README.md

 Before submitting, please run linters/formatters as applicable and include tests when adding behavior.

----

-## License

-This project is licensed under the MIT License — see the `LICENSE` file for details.

----

 ## Disclaimer

 This project is not officially affiliated with Amplía Soluciones S.L. or the OpenGate platform.
 It is an independent open-source client library.